Publish your active, trained app to a staging or production endpoint

-When your app is successfully published, a green success notification appears at the top of the browser.
-The green notification bar also includes a link to the endpoints.
+When your app is successfully published, a success notification appears at the top of the browser.
+The notification also includes a link to the endpoints.

 If you need the endpoint URL, select the link.
 You can also get to the endpoint URLs by selecting Manage in the top menu, then select Azure Resources in the left menu.